ammoryindub/ammoryindub/README.md

      an ideal job would be in the travel and hospitality sector (Destination Manager possibly!)
 - 💬 Ask me about Strategy / Operations / Research & Development / Continuous Improvement
 - 📫 How to reach me: a84_zidane@windowslive.com
-- ⚡ Fun fact: hope to plant potatoes on Mars, would love having Frenchfries overthere!
+- ⚡ Fun fact: hope to plant potatoes on Mars, would love to have French Fries over there!

 [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/github.svg' alt='github' height='40'>](https://github.com/ammoryindub)  [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/linkedin.svg' alt='linkedin' height='40'>](https://www.linkedin.com/in/https://www.linkedin.com/in/a-zidane//)